ebeneditos/telegram.bot/docs/index.md

 ## Sending a message from our Bot

 The final API call that we'll try out in our browser is that used to send a message.
 To do this, we need the chat ID for the chat where we want to send the message.
 There are a bunch of different IDs in the JSON response from the `getUpdates` call, so make sure you get the right one.
-It's the id field which is inside the chat field (24860000 in the example above, but yours will be different).
+It's the id field which is inside the chat field.
 Once you have this ID, visit the following URL in your browser, substituting `CHATID` for your chat ID.

 `https://api.telegram.org/botTOKEN/sendMessage?chat_id=CHATID&text=TestReply`